Heart Valve Problems

 • Significant weight loss or weight gain

-If you develop any of these symptoms, notify your healthcare provider right away.
+If you have any of these symptoms, contact your healthcare provider right away.

-If these symptoms start suddenly, they could be a sign of acute heart failure, which is a medical emergency.
+If the symptoms start suddenly, they could be a sign of acute heart failure, which is a medical emergency.
 If you cant reach your provider, call 911.

 Back To Top